04 Mar Biospringer takes on off-notes masking

 Biospringer takes on off-notes masking with new yeast-based fermentation ingredient.

-In the context of sugar reduction and substitution of animal proteins trends, Biospringer helps food manufacturers reformulate beverages, dairy products and plant-based alternatives without affecting their overall taste profile.
+In the context of sugar reduction and substitution of animal proteins trends, we help food manufacturers reformulate beverages, dairy products and plant-based alternatives.
+All of this without affecting their overall taste profile.
 Biospringer developed Springer® Mask 101, a natural solution produced by fermentation that is also vegan-friendly.
 This innovative product neutralizes the undesirable tastes brought by sweeteners like bitterness, metallic off-notes, lingering effect, and plant proteins like beany, earthy, and cardboard.

 Springer® Mask 101 allows manufacturers to improve nutritional profile without compromising taste.

 Above all, consumers expect naturalness and nutritional improvement.
-Sugar reduction and plant-based foods and beverages are major market drivers.
+Sugar reduction, plant-based foods and beverages are major market drivers.
 Meanwhile, taste remains a very important factor for consumers before making a purchase.
-To meet these demands, food manufacturers use sweeteners and plant proteins that can create aftertastes and affect the final taste of the products.
+To meet these demands, food manufacturers use sweeteners and plant proteins.
+These can create aftertastes and affect the final taste of the products.
 This problem is now solved with Springer® Mask 101.
 This new product helps them overcome this challenge and develop flavorful and indulgent foods as well as beverages.

-“This new Biospringer ingredient is a great help for all food technologists to get rid of certain off-notes of sweeteners such as earthy, beany, metallic or persistent that are difficult to cover with flavors.
+“Springer® Mask 101 is a great help for all food technologists to get rid of certain off-notes of sweeteners.
+Indeed, these can be earthy, beany, metallic or persistent which are difficult to cover with flavors.
 Erasing them almost entirely helps to build a large and balanced aromatic profile, for the pleasure of the consumer.”
 Hélène Jolivet, Global Culinary Center Manager at Biospringer.